-Report regarding the disclosure and transparency requirements - 2021

-- Communicates to the Bank's Management the security objectives and issues; - Discusses technical and business information within policies, procedures or issues / vulnerabilities / risks in terms of information security; - Initiates and monitors the process of defining, developing, implementing and maintaining information security, policies, procedures and security standards; - Analyses and proposes for approval in the Steering Committee the derogations from the information security policy; - Analyses the cases of information security breach, as defined in the policies and procedures in force, and proposes the plan to remedy the security breaches; - Proposes for approval in the Steering Committee the training programs carried out by the Information Security Officer, as well as their frequency; - Recommends and implements measures regarding information security applicable in all bank departments and territorial units; - Analyses and proposes the approval or rejection of new profiles/ roles for end users within the IT Systems/ applications used, or requests the updating / modification of existing ones; - Analyses, recommends the approval or rejection of requests for exceptions for access to various IT systems/ applications, which are not in accordance with the provisions of the Information Security Policies or Standards.
+- Provides support to the Information Security Unit regarding the purpose of the activities and the direction of the issues discussed; - Recommends changes to the policies, standards and / or procedures proposed by the Information Security Unit before they are submitted to the Board for approval; - Identifies other areas in which Information Security Unit may be involved, as well as its degree of involvement: - Revises and proposes for approval the security requirements (presented by the Information Security Unit); - Analyses and proposes for approval in the Board of Directors the annual plans prepared by the Information Security Unit; - Communicates to the Bank's Management the security objectives and issues; - Discusses technical and business information within policies, procedures or issues / vulnerabilities / risks in terms of information security; - Initiates and monitors the process of defining, developing, implementing and maintaining information security, policies, procedures and security standards; - Analyses and proposes for approval in the Steering Committee the derogations from the information security policy; - Analyses the cases of information security breach, as defined in the policies and procedures in force, and proposes the plan to remedy the security breaches; - Proposes for approval in the Steering Committee the training programs carried out by the Information Security Unit, as well as their frequency; - Recommends and implements measures regarding information security applicable in all bank departments and territorial units; - Analyses and proposes the approval or rejection of new profiles/ roles for end users within the IT Systems/ applications used, or requests the updating / modification of existing ones; - Analyses, recommends the approval or rejection of requests for exceptions for access to various IT systems/ applications, which are not in accordance with the provisions of the Information Security Policies or Standards.

-Business Continuity & Crisis Management Committee
+Business Continuity and Crisis Management Committee

-- Ensures the existence of policies and procedures for the management of crisis incidents. - Analyse the crisis incidents as it is specified in the Business Continuity plans of the Units. - Ensures the control, maintenance and review of the business continuity plan that will be installed in the bank, as well as the enforcement of corrective measures in case of detection of weaknesses. - Gives, if needed, any information that it considers necessary, for effectively performing its duties. - In cases of initiation of an Action Plan and/or of a Business Continuity Plan, it informs, where deemed necessary, the respective Authority.
+- Validates and monitors the implementation of the Bank's Business Continuity Plan. - Analyzes incidents that occur that affect critical business continuity as specified in the Business Continuity Plan for the affected departments; - Ensures the control, management and review of the continuity plan, which will be implemented in the bank, so that corrective action is taken immediately in case of weaknesses; - Provides information as necessary to fulfil the duties; - In case of initiating an action plan and/or a Continuity Plan, inform, if necessary, the authority concerned.